-Outside our scope are application-specific aspects such as payload encryption, contact discovery and key establishment, the privacy-preserving mechanism by which messages are posted to the board, or the means by which recipients subscribe with detectors.
+Outside our scope are application-specific aspects such as payload encryption, contact discovery and key establishment, the privacy-preserving mechanism by which messages are posted to the board, or how recipients subscribe with detectors.
 See related discussion in Sections 2 and 11.